anonymous2021system/themis/README.md

-# This is the code for the SOSP submission.
+# This is the code for SOSP'21 submission
 Belows are the commands to obtain the experiment results in the paper.

 # convergence analysis
 python run.py --dataset mnist --attack rand --diff --adv --samplesize 100